(Photo by Jonny Cournoyer / © Paramount Pictures /Courtesy Everett Collection)

 Emily Blunt‘s first two Rotten Tomatoes-rated movies were Certified Fresh: My Summer of Love, which you’ve never heard of, and The Devil Wears Prada, which you definitely have.
 The $124-million grossing and decidedly unromantic comedy paved a path for more female-led films and served as a launching vector for actresses like Anne Hathaway and Blunt.
 Her appearances in high-profile Charlie Wilson’s War, The Wolfman and The Muppets kept the momentum going, but it wasn’t until releasing Looper that Blunt got that most coveted of validations: internet fan cred.
 Following that up with Edge of Tomorrow and A Quiet Place has cemented her image of poise and natural radiant strength.
 She was Mary Poppins, y’all.She was even Tempest Shadow in My Little Pony: The Movie.
 That’s cross-generational.

-2019 was a quiet place for her movies, but she’s breaking the silence with, of course, A Quiet Place Part II, which opens March 20.
-Then it’s off the wilds for Jungle Cruise with Dwayne Johnson, which will be Disney’s summer centerpiece with its July 24 date.
+In 2021, she’s setting course with A Quiet Place Part II and Jungle Cruise.
 You’ll see where those two land when they come out in our guide to Emily Blunt movies ranked by Tomatometer!

 Critics Consensus: The Huntsman: Winter's War is visually arresting and boasts a stellar cast, but neither are enough to recommend this entirely unnecessary sequel.